-- Podcast on Youth in Agribusiness (IFAD) - Making Skills and Jobs Inclusive of Young Persons with Disabilities (ILO) - YouLead Summit 2022 Digital Access & Future of Work (ITC) - Leaders4Tomorrow Workshop Series (ODA) - Conversation Series with Young People on Human Rights Education (OHCHR) - HIV prevention South to South Learning Network (UNAIDS) - Inter-Agency Workshop for young humanitarians working in the Ukraine crisis response (UNICEF, UNFPA, UNHCR, Norwegian Refugee Council, ActionAid, the Scouts, Global Refugee Youth Network, and the Youth Compact Champions)
+- Podcast on Youth in Agribusiness (IFAD) - Making Skills and Jobs Inclusive of Young Persons with Disabilities (ILO) - YouLead Summit 2022 Digital Access & Future of Work (ITC) - Leaders4Tomorrow Workshop Series (ODA) - Conversation Series with Young People on Human Rights Education (OHCHR) - HIV prevention South to South Learning Network (UNAIDS) - Inter-Agency Workshop for young humanitarians working in the Ukraine crisis response (UNICEF, UNFPA, UNHCR, the Norway Refugee Council, ActionAid, the Scouts, Global Refugee Youth Network, and the Youth Compact Champions)

-Advocate and communicate on youth issues
+4.5 Advocate and communicate on youth issues

 Mobilization of stakeholders and advocating and communicating on youth issues continues to be an important stream of work under Youth2030.
-UN efforts in this area extend across several important platforms: (a) advocacy in global/regional forums, summits and conferences, (b) advocacy events to promote relevant international days and (c) communication campaigns (including social media/ digital campaigns).
-The Youth2030 Scorecards include indicators with criteria on the above, to track progress.
+UN efforts in this area extend across several important platforms: i) Advocacy in global/regional forums, summits and conferences, ii) Advocacy events to promote relevant international days and iii) Communication campaigns (including social media/ digital campaigns).
+The Youth2030 Scorecard includes indicators with criteria on the above, to track progress.
 Data and insights on the work of UN entities and UNCTs are available in this section.